SaraMesquita/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - TrainingSet, TrainingLabels, TestSet, Testlabels, SubjectTrain and SubjectTest contain the data from the downloaded files;

-- AllFeatures contains the correct names for the x_data dataset, which are applied to the column names stored in mean_and_std_features, a numeric vector used to extract the desired data;
+- AllFeatures: contains the correct names for the x_data dataset, which are applied to the column names stored in mean_and_std_features, a numeric vector used to extract the desired data;

-- activityLabels
+- activityLabels: joins class labels with their activity name;

-- MergeAllSets merges x_data, y_data and subject_data in a big dataset;
+- MergeAllSets: merges all sets in a big dataset;

 - MeanAndStdSet avera contains the relevant averages which will be later stored in a .txt file.